kaklin/digital-image-sensor-docs/source/light/poisson_light.rst

 Poisson Process
 ===============

-In most cases, a light source can be modelled using a Poisson process.
+In most cases, a light source can be modeled using a Poisson process.
 The Poisson process describes a series of random events which satisfy the following three conditions:

 #.
 Every event is independent i.e. the process is memoryless.
 #.
 The average rate of events is constant.